 Sally creates bold, vibrant and energetic prints exploring science and biology.
-She uses both of digital and hand screen printed processes to make her fabrics.

 The Wellcome Trust Centre for Cell-Matrix Research is studying how cells respond to chemical and physical signals to build and repair tissues and how changes to matrix lead to diseases of ageing including cancer and age-related macular degeneration.